100nandoo/inti-web-extensions/docs/contributing.md

 Vite watches `src/` and rebuilds to `build/` on every change.
 To load the extension during development, run a full build first (see below) then reload the unpacked extension in your browser.

+For UI-only changes in the popup, sidebar, overlay, or options page, the main manual check is to rebuild and reload the unpacked extension for the target browser you changed.

 ## Building

 ```bash